 Aw shucks, thanks!
 I find that word of mouth is a great way to tell people about anything.
 May I suggest buying them a comic book as a gift or you could send them a link to this website or the fan page on Facebook where they can click “LIKE”.

 YES! …I suppose you’d like to know where, too, huh?
-Currently, “Retail Sunshine” is printed in Best Buy’s corporate magazine The Link but in the past, has been printed in Creative Humans Magazine along with “Livestock”.
+“Retail Sunshine” has been printed in the Toledo Free Press newspaper, in Best Buy’s corporate magazine The Link and Creative Humans Magazine along with “Livestock”.
 “Livestock” has also been printed in The BG News and The Solon Herald Sun newspapers.
+Presently, my comics are only in print via the books sold on this website.

 This is kind of a complicated question, or rather, it has a complicated answer.
-Here’s the short version: I don’t tend to draw myself per se into my comics, nor do I plan to.
+Here’s the short version: I don’t tend to draw myself per se into my comics, nor do I plan to make it a regular event.
+Recently, however, a character bearing a striking resemblance to me showed up in the 97th and 100th episodes of “Retail Sunshine.”
 That being said, the spikey-haired, puppet-wielding Blue Shirt in “Retail Sunshine” is someone that I would consider inspired by me.
-In “Livestock”, all of the characters sort of embue an aspect of my personality, but I always felt the “Farmer” character the animals refer to was/is me.
+In “Livestock”, all of the characters sort of imbue an aspect of my personality, but I always felt the “Farmer” character the animals refer to was/is me.
 For a longer answer, ask me in person (and have some time to kill).

 Sure!
 That would be considered a “custom drawing” which you can order from the “BUY STUFF!” button above.
 Other prints include nearly any comic strip I’ve made and specialty items like the 10 Years of “Livestock” image.
 Prints of existing comics are a mere $10 but custom drawings are $30.